 We strive to ensure that our students experience an ambitious, broad and engaging curriculum that will enable them to achieve success.
 We are a truly comprehensive school, encouraging all abilities and aspirations.
 With this in mind, we are committed to the continuous improvement of teaching and learning.

-staff development and training, creatively delivered to facilitate personal
+- Staff development and training, creatively delivered to facilitate personal reflection

 - Well – resourced CPD Library